Antonio Brack Egg left a legacy of biodiversity conservation in one of Latin America’s most biodiverse countries

 Notably, Brack Egg initiated formalization of illegal gold mining in the Amazonian Madre de Dios region of southeastern Peru, a problem that Peruvian policymakers have avoided for years.
 Illegal mining has led to enormous extensions of deforestation, leaving barren strips of mercury-washed sand where dense primary forest once stood.
 Mining also brings with it a host of social problems, attracting poor migrants from the Andes who live in lawless slums, plagued by organized crime and child prostitution.
 Brack Egg’s policies have tried to bring order to this lawless landscape, but the realities of contested land ownership, corruption and the miner’s growing political clout promise to make this a lengthy process.
 Luis Otsuka Salazar, leader of the miner’s association was recently elected regional President of Madre de Dios this past December.

 Illegal gold mining transforms primary forest into pits of mercury drenched sand in Madre de Dios, Peru.
 Image courtesy of Rhett Butler.

 Brack Egg was a respected scholar in addition to his decades of public service, with 15 books and over 200 scientific articles published to his name.
 He was honored with the National Environment Prize Barbara D’achille in 1996, and was regularly called on by the United Nations Food and Agriculture Organization as a consultant.
 He also served as a professor in several universities in Lima, firmly maintaining his life-long passion of teaching.

-- Info Region Falleció Antonio Brack, el primer Ministro del Ambiente.
+- Radio Uno Falleció Antonio Brack, el primer Ministro del Ambiente.
 30 de diciembre 2014.

 - American Bird Conservancy.
 Peruvian Government Ramps up Habitat Protection for Endangered Bird Species Three New Private Conservation Areas Approved.
 Washington, D.C., May 27, 2010.